htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 Ideally, jobs can be reliably tracked regardless of the user account they execute under.
 This can be accomplished with group ID-based tracking.
-This method of tracking requires that a range of dedicated group IDs (GID) be set aside for HTCondor’s use.
+This method of tracking requires that a range of dedicated group IDs (GID) be set aside for HTCondor's use.
 The number of GIDs that must be set aside for an execute machine is equal to its number of execution slots.
 GID-based tracking is only available on Linux, and it requires that HTCondor daemons run as root.

-GID-based tracking works by placing a dedicated GID in the supplementary group list of a job’s initial process.
+GID-based tracking works by placing a dedicated GID in the supplementary group list of a job's initial process.
 Since modifying the supplementary group ID list requires root privilege, the job will not be able to create processes that go unnoticed by HTCondor.